square/wire/docs/code_of_conduct.md

-Open Source Code of Conduct
+OkOpen Source Code of Conduct
 ===========================

 At Square, we are committed to contributing to the open source community and simplifying the process